SendCutSend offers countersinking on sheetmetal and plastic laser cut parts

 Check out our processing page for information about typical lead times for tapping and other services.

-Thread Engagement
+Thread engagement

 Thread engagement is essentially just a fancy way of saying, “what percentage of threads on this bolt are engaged (or joined properly) with the threads on this nut?”
 It works the same for tapped holes and their appropriate fasteners.
 What’s important here is knowing your materials.